Learning Task-preferred Inference Routes for Gradient De-conflict in Multi-output DNNs: Introduction

-Toward this end, we propose a novel gradient de-conflict method named DR-MGF(Dynamic Routes and Meta-weighted Gradient Fusion) for training MONs.
-Different from existing de-conflict methods, DR-MGF alleviates the gradient conflict problem in MONs from a new perspective of network structure disentanglement.
-By designing the learnable task-specific importance variables, DR-MGF evaluates the importance of filters for different tasks.
-Through making the dominances of tasks over filters proportional to the task-specific importance of filters, DR-MGF reduces the inter-task interference.
-The learnable task-specific importance variables ultimately shapes task-preferred inference routes without modifying the overall network structures.
-As shown in Fig.\ref{overview}, compared with existing de-conflict methods, DR-MGF finds the optimal points for both two tasks simultaneously.
-Specifically, we design a two-stage disentanglement-and-fusion processes for each training epoch of DR-MGF.
-In the disentanglement stage, DR-MGF combines a set of designed task-specific importance variables(denoted as task-importance variables for brevity) with the filters in a weight normalization manner\cite{salimans2016weight} when conducting mini-batch training.
-The task-importance variable is learned for each filter to evaluate its importance for certain task.
-Each task automatically find their preferred filters in the disentanglement stage, and the accumulated-gradients of all tasks are stored.
-In the fusion stage, a Meta-weighted Gradient Fusion policy (Meta-GF) is proposed to synthesize the gradients of individual tasks in a weighted-summation manner.
-The fusion weights used by Meta-GF are constructed based on the learned task-importance variables, and optimized by meta-learning.
-By following the two-stage disentanglement-and-fusion processes, DR-MGF enables tasks to dominate the optimization of their preferred connection filters, and alleviate the gradient conflict levels among tasks as shown in Fig.\ref{fig1}.
-Finally, DR-MGF shapes task-preferred inference sub-structures at the end of training iterations.
+Therefore, we propose a novel gradient de-conflict method named DR-MGF (Dynamic Routes and Meta-weighted Gradient Fusion) for training MONs, which can effectively reduce the inter-task interference by aligning the dominance of tasks over filters with the task-specific importance of filters.
+In each training epoch, DR-MGF employs a two-stage learning paradigm comprising disentanglement and fusion as shown in Fig. \ref{fig1}.
+In the disentanglement stage, DR-MGF calculates gradients for each task independently and learns task-specific importance variables of filters\footnote{The task-specific importance variables represent the importance of filters for each task}.
+In the fusion stage, DR-MGF employs a meta-weighted gradient fusion algorithm, which is proposed in our previous works\cite{sun2022meta}, to synthesize the gradients of all tasks in a bi-level optimization manner.
+By following this two-stage process, DR-MGF enables tasks to dominate the optimization of their preferred filters, and alleviates inter-task interference.
+Finally, the learned task-specific importance variables determine task-preferred inference routes without modifying the overall network structures.